Tejasree-SRH-Thesis/Phi3.5-mini-Instruct/README.md

 set HUGGINGFACE_TOKEN=your_token_here
 ```
 ### Step5 Change the directory path for model download
 The `model_path` variable contains a directory path where it stores the downloaded model.
-Please change it your local repository and also, please update main() of smae variable before triggering step6
+Please change it your local repository and also, please update main() of same variable before triggering step6

 ### Step6 Run the App